crystal-lang/crystal-website/_posts/2024-10-03-lets-hack-together-at-opensource-global-hack-week.md

 author: mverzilli
 summary: "Join the Crystal Core Team and our friends at 84codes at Major League Hacking OpenSource Global Hack Week 2024, starting on October 4th."
 categories: community
-tags: [talk, hackathon, foss, beginner-friendly]
+tags: [talk, hackathon, foss, beginner-friendly, 84codes, lavinmq]
 ---

 It's an established fact that we in the Crystal language community are kind of obsessed with high-performance software.